CraigB-spinner/Arcade-Trackball/README.md

 Sanwa - 2.8mm(0.110") or Suzo-Happ - 4.8mm(0.187") female spade crimp connectors for arcade button ends
 <br/><br/>
 **The Code:**<br/>
-There are three versions of code: Pick your code to use
+There are two versions of code: Pick your code to use
 - Standard Mouse and Joystick buttons version
   - Trackball_8-Button.ino
 - Standard Mouse and Joystick buttons version - mod Joystick directions (use buttons for menu)